 Appraising is a profession, and appraisers are professionals.
-Requirements to become a licensed appraiser have become more difficult than ever before.
-So it goes without question in this day and age that real estate appraisal can certainly be called a profession as opposed to a trade.
-In our field, as with any profession, we must follow strict ethical considerations.
+Requirements to become a licensed appraiser have become more difficult than ever in the past.
+So it goes without question these days that real estate appraisal can certainly be considered a profession rather than a trade.
+In our field, as with any profession, we have a strict ethical code.

 MANDERFIELD APPRAISAL GROUP has worked hard for its reputation for producing competent and ethically superior appraisals.
-Contact us today to learn more.
+To learn more Contact us

-Appraisers may also have fiduciary obligations to third parties, including homeowners, sellers and buyers, or others.
-Those third parties normally are listed in the appraisal assignment itself.
-An appraiser's fiduciary roll is restricted to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the assignment.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
+Those third parties normally are listed in scope of the appraisal assignment itself.
+An appraiser's fiduciary responsibility is limited to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.

 There are also ethical duties that have nothing to do with clients and others.
-For example, appraisers must store their work files for at least five years - at MANDERFIELD APPRAISAL GROUP you can rest assured that we adhere to that rule.
+For example, appraisers must backup their work files for at least five years - something else MANDERFIELD APPRAISAL GROUP diligently adheres to.

-We demand the highest ethical standards possible from ourselves.
-We never do assignments on contingency fees.
-That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
-We don't do assignments on percentage fees.
-That is perhaps the appraisal industries most important rule, because it would invite appraisal fraud since raising the estimate of the home would up the fee.
+MANDERFIELD APPRAISAL GROUP holds itself to the industry standards and mandates set in place for professional behavior.
+We won't accept anything less from ourselves.
+Doing orders on contingency fees is never an option.
+That is, we can't agree to do an appraisal report and collect the fee only if the loan closes.
+We can't do assignments on percentage fees.
+That is probably the appraisal professions biggest taboo, because it would invite fraudulent practices since increasing the estimate of the home would up the fee.
 We don't do that.
-Other unprofessional practices may be defined by state law or professional organizations to which an appraiser belongs.
+Other unethical practices may be defined by state law or professional organizations that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can rest easy knowing we are working hard to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can rest easy knowing we are doing everything we can to objectively determine the home or property value.